wallabag/wallabag/inc/3rdparty/site_config/standard/README.md

 > And, recognizing that your efforts could be useful to a wide range of other tools and services, I'll make the list of all of these site-specific configurations available to the public, free, with no strings attached.

 Most of the extraction rules in our set are borrowed from Instapaper.
-You can see the list maintained by Instapaper at [instapaper.com/bodytext/](http://instapaper.com/bodytext/) (login required).
+You can see the list maintained by Instapaper at [instapaper.com/bodytext/](http://instapaper.com/bodytext/) (no longer available since Instapaper was sold).

 ### Testing site config files